mikemintz/deme/deme_django/docs/usage.rst

 Using a single Deme installation with multiple domains/subdomains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have multiple domains or subdomains that point to your Deme installation, you can show different sites for each by using different Site objects.
+For instance, let's say you are pointing both `domain1.com` and `domain2.com` to the same Deme installation.
+Let's also say that you've already set up domain1.com as desired but want `domain2.com` to appear differently.

-To see your sites, while logged in as Admin, click Admin in the footer, then All Sites.
-By default, you'll have one default site.
-From here, **Create a new site**, then change the ``Hostname`` to whatever domain or subdomain you'd like.
-This is where you can assign different layouts to your different sites.
+1. List all sites by, while logged in as Admin, clicking Admin in the footer, then All Sites.
+There should be one site, the default Site that shows whenever a subdomain doesn't match a particular Site.
+2. From here, click **Create a new site**.
+3. Set up the site to work with your domain.
+To do this, change the ``Hostname`` to "domain2.com".
+4. Now, the two sites should be using different Sites.
+Setting the ``Site title`` and ``Default layout`` are simple ways to check to make sure the sites are showing different content.

+Restricting a site to a single group
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^